Faculty and Staff Directory

 Office #: Mundelein 1316

-Ms. Shanahan's areas of research interest and teaching specialties include director training, women and theatre, and theatre and social change.
-Her professional directing credits include: Orlando, staged readings of The Marble Muse and The Wisdom of Serpents (Room(s) Theatre), Leapfest: Mine and Yours (StageLeft Theatre), Vagabond and The Turn of the Screw (City Lit Theatre) and Lies and Legends, Wasp, Warrior, The Living, and On Golden Pond (Buffalo Theatre Ensemble) and Drums in the Night (The Brecht Company).
+Shanahan's areas of research interest and teaching specialties include gender and theatrical space, director training, and theatre and social change.
+Her professional directing credits include: Orlando, staged readings of The Marble Muse and The Wisdom of Serpents (Room(s) Theatre), Leapfest: Mine and Yours (StageLeft Theatre), Vagabond and The Turn of the Screw (City Lit Theatre), Lies and Legends, Wasp, Warrior, The Living, and On Golden Pond (Buffalo Theatre Ensemble) and Drums in the Night (The Brecht Company).
 Shanahan has directed numerous productions at the university level.
-Favorites include: Ibsen's Ghosts, A Doll's House, and Hedda Gabler; Brecht's Mother Courage; an original adaptation of Charlotte Perkins Gilman's The Yellow Wallpaper; Loves Labours Lost; The Laramie Project; and Maria Irene Fornes' Fefu and Her Friends and Abingdon Square.
-Ms. Shanahan served as dramaturge for Wendy Wasserstein’s Third at Appletree Theatre and for the remount of The Mistress Cycle at the Auditorium Theatre, as well as for Rivendell Theatre Ensemble’s productions of Mary’s Wedding, Falling: A Wake, and The Electric Baby and Red Twist Theatre’s production of A Delicate Balance.
+Favorites include: Twelfth Night, The House of Bernarda Alba, Ghosts, Hedda Gabler, Mother Courage, The Laramie Project, The Trojan Women, and Maria Irene Fornes' Abingdon Square.
+Shanahan served as dramaturge for Angels in America Parts I and II (dir.
+Michael Meyer), Third (dir.
+Sarah Gabel) and The Mistress Cycle (dir.
+Kurt Johns) at Appletree Theatre, for Rivendell Theatre Ensemble’s productions of Mary’s Wedding (dir.
+Mark Ulrich), Falling: A Wake (dir.
+Victoria Delorio) and The Electric Baby (dir.
+Tara Mallen), and for Red Twist Theatre’s production of A Delicate Balance (dir.
+Steve Scott).

 Shanahan is the founding co-editor of the Peer-Reviewed Section of the SDC Journal, the official publication of the Stage Director’s and Choreographer’s Society.
 Her scholarship is published in Theatre Journal, Text and Presentation and Theatre Topics, as well as a forthcoming anthology entitled Performing the Family Dream House: Space, and Ritual, and Images of Home (U of Iowa 2016).
 She has presented numerous papers on acting and directing pedagogy at the Association for Theatre in Higher Education (ATHE) and Comparative Drama Conferences (CDC), and on gender and performance the National Women Studies Association (NWSA) Conference.
 She is the Immediate Past Focus Group Representative for the Directing Focus Group at ATHE 2014-16.